 - They allow the use of full urethane wheels.

-- They allow for free rolling unlike belt drives and generally run a quieter system.
+- They allow free rolling unlike belt drives and generally run a quieter system.

-Though, the direct drive might seem like the dream electric skateboard motor and the best of the other two discussed above, it does have its own disadvantages too.
+Though the direct drive might seem like the dream electric skateboard motor and the best of the other two discussed above, it does have its disadvantages too.
 In a direct drive system, the motor isn’t shielded and sits right next to the wheel.
-Because its motor isn’t shielded, the ground clearance is affected and the motor is most likely to be severely battered on bad roads.
+Because its motor isn’t shielded, the ground clearance is affected, and the motor is most likely to be severely battered on bad roads.

-Usually, it requires a lot of modification to the trucks and are not necessarily compatible with most setups.
+Usually, it requires a lot of truck modifications and is not necessarily compatible with most setups.

-They use a full wheel of urethane unlike hub motors which employ the use of urethane sleeves.
-They are extremely heavy in nature and one of the major culprits for this is the steel axle.
+They use a full wheel of urethane, unlike hub motors which employ the use of urethane sleeves.
+They are extremely heavy, and one of the major culprits is the steel axle.

-In particular, the V2 Carvon Drive employs the use of an 8mm axle (the usual standard of hub motor and belt drive trucks) that was prone to snapping.
+In particular, the V2 Carvon Drive employs an 8mm axle (the usual standard of hub motor and belt drive trucks) that was prone to snapping.

-On the other hand, the V4 drive makes use of a 12mm axle in its operation, circumventing the problem of snapping, but adding a significant amount of weight to the overall system.
+On the other hand, the V4 drive uses a 12mm axle in its operation, circumventing the problem of snapping but adding a significant amount of weight to the overall system.